-We thus urge NPWS to terminate the track at the knoll above this narrow ridge and create the lookout there, which is a perfectly good lookout site, looking out onto many glorious pagodas.
-Having previously shown respect to the Moffitts of Lithgow as campaigners of GOS by naming pagodas after them, we hope NPWS would show respect to David Blackwell's decades of service to GOS by not extending the track all the way along this ridge.
-His special place in GOS, the site where his remains were scattered, deserves respect by making sure it is not degraded.
+We thus urge NPWS to terminate the track at the knoll above this narrow ridge that leads to the large pagoda (below left) and create the lookout there on the knoll above this, which is a perfectly good lookout site looking out onto many glorious pagodas (such as the one on the left below).
+Having previously shown respect to the Moffitt's of Lithgow as campaigners of GOS by naming pagodas after them, we hope NPWS would show respect to David Blackwell's decades of service to GOS by not extending the track all the way along this narrow ridge.
+His special place in GOS, the site where his remains were scattered, deserve respect by ensuring it is not degraded.